In-Touch/laravel-newrelic/README.md

-#Laravel 4 NewRelic package
+#Laravel NewRelic package

 ###Note
-This package has been updated to support the new router methods in Laravel 4.1: thank you @altrim and @PhiloNL.
+**dev-master is currently undergoing updates to support Laravel 5**

+    For Laravel 4.1/4.2 support, please use the latest 1.1.x tag.
-For Laravel 4.0.x support, please use 1.0.x as your composer requirement.
-We will continue to accept pulls for Laravel 4.0-compatible features on the 1.0.x tags.
+    For Laravel 4.0 support, please use the latest 1.0.x tag.

 ###Installation
 Add `intouch/laravel-newrelic` to your composer requirements: